emacsmirror/meep/docs/reference.rst

 ``(meep-char-insert CH ARG)``
    Read a character CH and insert it or replace the active region.
-   Inset ARG times.
+   Insert ARG times.

 Text Editing: Surround Insert/Delete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``(meep-char-surround-insert CH ARG)``
    Read a character CH and surround the selection with it.
-   Inset ARG times.
+   Insert ARG times.

    When there is no active region, surround the current point.

 ``(meep-char-surround-insert-lines CH ARG)``
    Read a character CH and surround the selected lines with it.
-   Inset ARG times.
+   Insert ARG times.

    When multiple lines are are in the active region, surround each line individually.